 When I arrived I was looking for the check in with the amazing views that I saw in the film.
-That area is actually the Lobby lounge whereas the reception and the main building, in general, were more unassuming.
+That area is actually the Lobby lounge, whereas the reception and the main building, were, in general, more unassuming.
 There was a dedicated check in area for the Beach cottages and Vista rooms with chairs and a desk.
 It was a short wait before I was attended to.
-The receptionist checked me in swiftly and let me know how to drive round to my cottage.
-I was given a tag to hang in my car for the car park and my concierge was called to them I was on the way to my cottage.
+The receptionist checked me in swiftly and let me know how to drive around to my cottage.
+I was given a tag to hang in my car for the car park and my concierge called to tell them I was on the way to my cottage.

 The outside of the cottages is fairly dull apart from the beautiful flora in front of them.
 It reminded me of a posh version of a Butlins chalet!
 My concierge Gregory was waiting for me and offered to help with the luggage.
 Gregory was one of the highlights of my stay at the Turtle Bay.
 He was incredibly welcoming and friendly.
 He literally could not do enough for me.

 First I was presented with a Hawaiian lei and then he poured me a cool glass of tropical juice and offered a cold towel.
 He showed me around the cottage and explained that the bell men would come and pick me up by golf buggy to take me anywhere on the resort.
 I was given an arrival gift of some Honolulu cookie company cookies (which are delicious), coconut chips and there was a large bottle of water too.